Louisville, Kentucky: Sports

 College sports are popular in the Louisville area.
 The Louisville Cardinals have competed as members of the Atlantic Coast Conference (ACC), since joining that league in July 2014.

 College basketball is particularly popular.
 The Louisville Cardinals's Freedom Hall averaged sellouts for 10 straight years and the Downtown KFC Yum!
 Center following suit with regular sellouts.
-The Cardinals ranked third nationally in attendance in 2012–13, the most recent of the program's three* national championship seasons (1980, 1986, 2013*).
+The Cardinals ranked third nationally in attendance in 2012–13, the most recent of the program's three national championship seasons (1980, 1986, 2013).
 The Cardinals also hold the Big East conference women's basketball paid attendance record with nearly 17,000 attending the game against the Kentucky Wildcats in 2008.

 The Louisville market has ranked first in ratings for the NCAA men's basketball tournament every year since 1999.
 The Kentucky Wildcats used to play an annual game in Freedom Hall.

-The Louisville Cardinals football team has produced successful NFL players such as Lamar Jackson, Johnny Unitas, Deion Branch, Sam Madison, David Akers, Joe Jacoby, DeVante Parker and Ray Buchanan.
+The Louisville Cardinals football team has produced successful NFL players such as Lamar Jackson, Johnny Unitas, Deion Branch, Teddy Bridgewater, Sam Madison, David Akers, Joe Jacoby, DeVante Parker and Ray Buchanan.
 The Cardinals won the 1991 Fiesta Bowl, the 2007 Orange Bowl, and the 2013 Sugar Bowl.
 In 2016, sophomore quarterback Lamar Jackson took the football team to new heights.
 Lamar was the school's first Heisman Trophy winner, which is awarded to the most outstanding college football player nationwide during that season.
 He was also one of the youngest players to ever receive the award.
 The team also matched their highest ranking in school history at No. 3.
 The University of Louisville baseball team advanced to the College World Series in Omaha in 2007, 2013, 2014, 2017 and 2019 as one of the final eight teams to compete for the national championship.

 Horse racing is also a major attraction.
 Churchill Downs is home to the Kentucky Derby, the largest sporting event in the state, as well as the Kentucky Oaks which together cap the two-week-long Kentucky Derby Festival.
 Churchill Downs has also hosted the renowned Breeders' Cup on eight occasions, most recently in 2011.

-Louisville is also the home of Valhalla Golf Club which hosted the 1996, 2000 and 2014 PGA Championships, the 2004 Senior PGA Championship and the 2008 Ryder Cup.
+Louisville is also the home of Valhalla Golf Club which hosted the 1996, 2000, 2014, and 2024 PGA Championships, the 2004 Senior PGA Championship and the 2008 Ryder Cup.
 It is also home to David Armstrong Extreme Park (formerly Louisville Extreme Park), which skateboarder Tony Hawk has called one of his top five skate parks.

-Louisville has seven professional and semi-professional sports teams, The Louisville Bats are a baseball team playing in the International League as the Triple-A affiliate of the nearby Cincinnati Reds.
-The team plays at Louisville Slugger Field at the edge of the city's downtown.
+Louisville has seven professional and semi-professional sports teams.
+The Louisville Bats are a baseball team playing in the International League as the Triple-A affiliate of the nearby Cincinnati Reds.
+The team plays at Louisville Slugger Field in downtown.